biowonks/projects/docs/gene-group-finder.md

 Moreno-Hagelsieb, G. & Collado-Vides, J. A powerful non-homology method for the prediction of operons in prokaryotes.
 Bioinformatics 18, S329–S336 (2002).

+## Rules

+1) Genes are grouped together if they are less than 200bp apart from each other, in sequence.
+2) They all need to be in the same strand

 ## Usage

 Expected input: